AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Integrations*

 You can now add the [!UICONTROL Integrations] field to the custom header of a project when you use a layout template.
-Once added, the field will display a link to an external item linked to the project which is located in [!DNL Salesforce] or Anaplan, depending on your integration.
+Once added, the field will display a link to an external item linked to the project which is located in [!DNL Salesforce] or [!DNL Anaplan], depending on your integration.

 >[!NOTE]
 >